panzerdp/dmitripavlutin.com/content/posts/129-nodejs-es-modules/index.md

 ## 3. Importing ECMAScript modules

-The *specifier* is the static string value represeting the path from where you'd like to import the module.
+The *specifier* is the static string value that's the path from where you'd like to import the module.

 ```javascript
 // 'path' is the specifier